EDUCATION

 BRIEF BIO / PROFESSIONAL INTERESTS

-Dr. Jenna Lequia is a special educator with expertise in the areas of autism, behavior management, implementation science, and research methodology.
-Her professional experiences consist of providing instruction to young children with autism spectrum disorders in the home, teaching in an inclusive preschool setting, consulting with and coaching parents to develop and implement behavior intervention plans for their children with autism and other developmental disabilities, and consulting with educational teams to improve the inclusion of students with severe disabilities across the school day.
-As the Education and Training Researcher at the Westchester Institute for Human Development and Assistant Professor at New York Medical College (School of Health Sciences and Practice), Dr. Lequia leads and assists with various Social/Behavioral and Educational research projects.
-She also serve as core faculty in the Leadership Education in Neurodevelopmental Disabilities (LEND) program where she teaches the Special Education Module addressing topics such as the Individuals with Disabilities Education Act (IDEA), inclusive education, social skills interventions, and strategies to promote self-determination.
-In addition, Dr. Lequia provides consultation to WIHD faculty on teaching, program evaluation, and research design.
-She is also the Associate Editor of the International Journal of Disability, Development and Education and serves regularly as a peer reviewer for various journals, such as the Journal for Autism and Developmental Disorders (JADD).
+Dr. Jenna Lequia is a researcher with expertise in the areas of special education, child development, autism interventions, research methodology and implementation science.
+Her professional experiences were comprised of providing instruction to young children with ASD in the home, community and school settings; teaching in an inclusive preschool setting; consulting with and coaching parents to develop and implement intervention plans for their children with ASD; and using of telehealth to provide coaching and consultation to parents.
+She has extensive experience training both pre-service and in-service professionals, as well as collaborating with colleagues on multi-site research projects.
+As the Education and Training Researcher at the Westchester Institute for Human Development and Assistant Professor at New York Medical College (School of Health Sciences and Practice), she oversees various funded research, training and technical assistance projects, and serves as core faculty for an interdisciplinary graduate leadership training program.
+For nearly a decade, Dr. Lequia has been involved with federally or state funded technical assistance centers focused on early intervention, family outcomes, and children or youth with special health care needs.
+She is also the Associate Editor of the International Journal of Disability, Development and Education and serves on the editorial board for Journal for Autism and Developmental Disorders (JADD).

 DESCRIPTION OF RESEARCH INTERESTS/ACTIVITIES

-• Inclusive Education: Lequia hopes to contribute to the field’s understanding of the factors that influence the quality of inclusion that students with autism and other developmental disabilities experience – specifically evaluating social inclusion, education professionals’ attitudes and participation of students in the school community.
-In addition, she hopes to identify drivers that lead to increased placement of these students in inclusive placements.
-Furthermore, technology has been shown to increase access to academic and social opportunities across the school day.
-As such, Dr. Lequia aims to evaluate the impact of technology on fidelity of intervention implementation by education professionals, the impact of technology on the frequency of learning opportunities for students with autism and other developmental disabilities.
+- Inclusion: Dr. Lequia hopes to contribute to the field’s understanding of the factors that influence the quality of inclusion that students with autism and other developmental disabilities experience – specifically evaluating social inclusion, education professionals’ attitudes and participation of students in the school community.
+In addition, she hopes to identify drivers that lead to increased placement of these students in inclusive educational settings.

 RESEARCH INTERESTS/ACTIVITIES CATEGORIES